 The entrance is barely discernible amidst the exterior’s jutting angles, which Gehry created from wood, glass, aluminum, and chain-link fencing.
 The old house’s apex peeks out from within this mix of materials, giving the impression that the house is consistently under construction.

 When talking about the house’s design, Gehry also references the sense of movement in Dada artist Marcel Duchamp’s Nude Descending a Staircase and the unfinished quality of Abstract Expressionist artist Jackson Pollock’s paintings, which Gehry says look as though the paint was just applied.
 The resulting modest and casual appearance makes the house appear “thrown together,” an effect that required a great deal of work and planning to realize.

 Architectural historians and critics described the project as a house trapped within a foreign body or dressed up.
 To some, it seemed transitional, perpetually incomplete, with the means of construction and process exposed for all to see.
 The interior spaces were opened up, and the plaster was stripped away from the walls to reveal the wooden frame beneath, which gave the interior a jarring sense of process and movement, what Gehry calls a “sketch quality.”

 The house became Gehry’s laboratory and his showroom, drawing both praise and scorn.
-Neighbors were shocked and angry; one tried to sue him, another attempted to have him arrested.
+Neighbors were shocked and angry; one tried to sue him, and another attempted to have him arrested.
 There were protests and poor reviews from the press.
 One critic even took to walking his dog in Gehry’s yard, encouraging it to defecate there in protest.